Current Residents

 Medical School: University of Connecticut School of Medicine, Farmington, CT

 I was born in India and moved to Connecticut at a young age.
-After my schooling in West Haven and New Haven, I started pursuing biology at UConn Storrs and was captivated by human anatomy and physiology.
-I enjoyed learning about the intricacies of the human body and the pathophysiology of normal cellular function.
+After my schooling in West Haven and New Haven, I pursued biology while dancing my way through UConn undergrad and was captivated by human anatomy and physiology.
+I enjoyed learning about the intricacies of the body and the biochemical interactions of cellular dysfunction.

-After undergrad, I was a clinical research coordinator for 3 years at Yale’s Alzheimer’s Disease Research Unit.
-Here, I found my passion for neurology and clinical medicine.
-I carried this with me into medical school at UConn and am excited to watch it further unfold during my time here in residency.
-My interests within neurology include movement disorders, neurocritical care, and epilepsy.
+After undergrad, I coordinated clinical trials for 3 years at Yale’s Alzheimer’s Disease Research Unit where I found my passion for neurology and clinical medicine.
+I carried this with me into medical school at UConn Health and am excited to watch it further unfold during my time here in residency.
+My interests within neurology include epilepsy, stroke, and neuromuscular disorders.

 Outside of medicine, I enjoy painting, exercising, tennis, golf, and learning about astronomy!